black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-Algorithmic-Thinking-by-Building-a-Number-Sorter/README.md

 If the number is positive, sort b before a.
 If the number is zero, do not change the order of a and b.
 Keeping in mind that you want the numbers to be sorted in ascending order (smallest to largest), return a single subtraction calculation using a and b that will correctly sort the numbers with the above logic.

+# Step 45
+If you press the Sort button again, you should see that 10 is now in the correct position of the Output.

+To finish this project, change your option back to a value and text of 1.